Table 6.38 — EEs for EAs whose label begins with C

 CHOCOLATE Chocolate.
 35

-DARKBROWN Dark-brown.
+DARK_BROWN Dark-brown.
 36

-DARKCOLOURED Dark-coloured.
+DARK_COLOURED Dark-coloured.
 37

-DARKGREEN Dark-green.
+DARK_GREEN Dark-green.
 38

-DARKGREY Dark-grey.
+DARK_GREY Dark-grey.
 39

-DARKPURPLE Dark-purple.
+DARK_PURPLE Dark-purple.
 40

-DARKRED Dark-red.
+DARK_RED Dark-red.
 41

-DARKYELLOW_TAN Dark-yellow, tan.
+DARK_YELLOW_TAN Dark-yellow, tan.
 42

 GOLD_GREY Gold, grey.
 43